Back to all features

 Most planners assume Monday-to-Friday.
 Planlark builds around your actual rotation — 2-day, 4-day, 6-day, or anything up to 8 — and accounts for holidays, PD days, assemblies, and manual overrides so the calendar never lies.
 Every AI action, unit placement, and lesson schedule uses the same source of truth.

-AI can
+What the AI can do

 AI can place lessons, units, and events on real class dates instead of guessing.